Kaliveedu (TV series): Release

 The first promotional video of Kaliveedu featuring lead actress Rebecca Santhosh was released in September 2021.
 The show premiered on Surya TV on 15 November 2021.
 It is telecasted every day at the 9:00 p.m.
 (IST) time slot.
 On the digital platform, Kaliveedu is available for viewing on the app Sun NXT.

 Soundtrack

 Reception

 The show received positive response from the audience.
+Kaliveedu secured 18% votes in an online poll conducted by ETimes nominating the best Malayalam TV show of 2022.

 Critical response

 Reviewing the first episode of the show for The Times of India, Radhika Nair thought the show had an "Interesting storyline but lacked lustre".
 She further wrote: "the show lacks an X-factor to leave the telly audiences wanting for more".